 When you’re planning on going the distance, nutrition is key.
-You can put in as many hours of training as you like, but on the day your energy levels are ultimately going to come down to how you choose to fuel your ride.
+You can put in as many hours of training as you like, but on the day your energy levels are ultimately going to come down to how you choose to fuel your cycling session.
 We spoke to Annie Simpson, performance nutritionist at OTE Sports to better understand how crucial your diet is on the day.

 24 hours to go:

 “Carbohydrates are the easiest energy source to use during long rides,” but Annie adds that you can only store a certain amount.
-She suggests the best plan is sticking to your usual meal pattern the day before a long ride, but making sure 50-60% of each meal is carbohydrates such as pasta or rice.
+She suggests the best plan is sticking to your usual meal pattern the day before a long cycling session, but making sure 50-60% of each meal is carbohydrates such as pasta or rice.
 “That way you’re not eating more food, just changing the ratios,.” says Annie.
 Combining this with less exercise means that your energy stores will be full for the big ride.

 150g of pasta with tomato or vegetable-based sauce, grilled chicken breast and a side salad.